kalimawiki/blog-writing/content/posts/navigating-regulatory-compliance-for-pharmaceutical-companies-in-vietnam:-key-moh-updates-2025-11-25.md

 - **Shortened Review Timelines:** The regulatory body has set more stringent internal deadlines to review drug dossiers, often cutting the processing time by 20-30%.
 This allows for faster evaluation phases while preserving the rigor of safety and efficacy reviews.
 - **Clearer Submission Guidelines:** To reduce back-and-forth clarifications, the MOH released detailed checklists and templates for the documentation required during submission, improving completeness and consistency.
-- **Priority Review Mechanisms:** Certain categories such as orphan drugs, essential medicines, or those addressing urgent public health needs may benefit from priority reviews, accelerating their route to market.
+- **Priority Review Mechanisms:** Certain categories, such as orphan drugs, essential medicines, or those addressing urgent public health needs, may benefit from priority reviews, accelerating their route to market.

-These changes reflect MOH7s goal to strike a balance between swift drug availability and robust patient protection.
+These changes reflect MOH's goal to strike a balance between swift drug availability and robust patient protection.

 ### 2. Enhanced Clinical Trial Regulations